 There are many Dive Sites near Havelock.
-The most famous are Turtle beach and light house.
-In this activity you will be taken in a boat to these sites where you can dive into the best dive sites in Andaman from a boat.
+The most famous are Turtle beach and the lighthouse.
+In this activity, you will be taken in a boat to these sites where you can dive into the best dive sites in Andaman from a boat.

 What you get to experience

-During your boat diving experience in Havelock, you will get to dive under water in the coral reefs of Turtle beach and light house with your Dive master.
-You will be required to wear the diving suite and all other equipment will be provided to you.
-The programme includes on shore training on safety and under water communication techniques.
+During your boat diving experience in Havelock, you will get to dive underwater in the coral reefs of Turtle beach and the lighthouse with your Divemaster.
+You will be required to wear a diving suit and all other equipment will be provided to you.
+The program includes on-shore training on safety and underwater communication techniques.
 Boat charges are included in the package.

-While you dive under water our photographer will take your under-water photographs and small video clips for you to share in social media.
-The photographs and video clips will be instantly transferred to your smart phones.
+While you dive underwater our photographer will take your underwater photographs and small video clips for you to share on social media.
+The photographs and video clips will be instantly transferred to your smartphone.

-You can produce a print out of the voucher or a mobile phone voucher to our counter to our dive centre in Nemo reef (Havelock).
+You can produce a printout of the voucher or a mobile phone voucher to our counter at our dive center in Nemo reef (Havelock).
 Further details and

 Some FAQs about Boat Diving

-Will I dive from the shore or from the boat?
+Will I dive from the shore or the boat?

 It is a very safe activity as all our divers are professionally trained and certified by PADI (Australia) and SSI.